misshatsker/web-cheatsheet/linux.md

 For example, to remove print job 148 from print queue "hp14", you would type

 - lprm -P hp14 148
 ___
+***df*** - To see how much disk space you have left on your system.

+***df ~*** - if you wanted to get statistics for the disk where your home directory resides.

+***df .*** - to find out how much disk space is free on the disk where your current directory resides.
+___

+***rm -r namefile*** - to remove an entire directory tree.
+___
+***ps*** - shows process status.

+***ps aux*** - to examine running programs.
+To get a detailed list of all processes.

+- USER - the process owner

+- PID - the process ID (you will need this)

+- START - the date or time when this process started

+- TIME - the amount of CPU time used by this process

+- COMMAND - the command that started the process.

+***ps aux| grep namefile*** - the command to see whether or not the "namefile" process is still running.
+___
+***"|"*** - (it's above the "\" on your keyboard).
+It sends the output of a command as the input to another command.
+In other words, it "pipes" data from one command to another.

+ For example, when we wanted to print out Jester's two joke files, we could have saved ourselves a few steps by typing this

+- cat joke-1 joke-2 | lpr -P zephyr

+The output of "cat joke-1 joke-2" is sent directly to the printer, rather than to a file.
+___
+***grep*** - to find patterns in data.

+For example, if you wanted to find every occurrence of the word "gold" in file "metals", you would type

+- grep gold metals

+This would display every line of text in file "metals" that contained the pattern "gold".

+To use "grep" with a pipe, you simply leave out the file argument (just like we did with the "lpr -P zephyr" command on the previous page).
+For example, to list only those lines containing the word rabbit in Jester's joke files, you would type

+- cat joke-1 joke-2 | grep rabbit
+___
+***kill PID*** - To kill a process.

+- where PID is the ID of the process you want to kill.

+***kill -9 PID*** - means "kill immediately".

+- where PID is the ID of the process you want to kill.
+___